ltrgoddard/thesis/temp.markdown

 aesthetically far-removed, nevertheless shared some of its concerns.

-A divergence between Prynne and Leavis can, nevertheless, be felt in their sole clearly documented encounter, which occurred in the letters pages of the *Times Literary Supplement* in 1971.
+A divergence between Prynne and Leavis can, nevertheless, be felt in their one clearly documented encounter, which occurred in the letters pages of the *Times Literary Supplement* in 1971.
 On 6 May that year, the *TLS* printed the text of a lecture titled ‘The Osmotic Sap’, delivered by the Movement poet Roy Fuller in his role as Professor of